 - A three course 'menu del dia' can cost anything from 6€ to 15€.
-A la Carta food is more expensive, but you can still eat well for under 20€.
+A la carte meals are more expensive, but you can still eat well for under 20€.

 - Spain is hot - factor into your budget the need to buy water and stop for a cool drink occasionally.
 A 1.5L bottle of water from a street vendor or convenience store is 1.50€ (60c in a supermarket, though it will rarely be cold).
 Potato chips and a chocolate bar will cost you 2€ for the two.

 - Total Food Budget Per Day: 15-40€ (if you eat lunch from a supermarket you can eat even cheaper).